YingChen7/HQA_Cerebrovasculature/1_preprocessing/README.md

 # Step 1: Data preprocessing
 The first step is very important for the following analysis steps.
-Please follow our instructions of how to prepare your data.
+Please follow our instructions to prepare your data.

 ## System requirements
 ##### Operating System